kiranbhusalusha-bit/study-buddies/README.md

 ### Importance
 Enhances trust and assists users in finding reliable study companions.

-### Recommendation Logic
-The recommendation algorithm prioritizes:
-- Users with higher average ratings
-- Users with matching study subjects

-This increases the relevance of suggested study partners.

 ---

 ## VII.
 Advanced Matching / Recommendation System

-### Features
-- Suggests study partners based on:
-  - Shared subjects
-  - User ratings
-- Prioritizes users with stronger compatibility
+Based on user evaluations and shared subjects, the algorithm suggests study partners.
+Users with comparable subjects and higher ratings are prioritized and shown first using a straightforward matching mechanism.

 ### User Story Link
 > "As a student, I want to find the best study partners based on my interests and ratings."